 ** PLEASE NOTE: Due to Covid-19, we have changed the schedule and format of our certificate program.
 We were able to offer the first module live before lockdown.
 Modules 2-5 are now online courses.
-Module 1 will be released late spring/early summer 2021.
+Module 1 will be released late summer/early fall 2021.

 The next year-long cycle (with in-person classes) will be announced when we can safely gather again.